-Anyone who purchases a diamond ring is starting their marriage with a lie.
+Anyone who purchases a diamond ring for their fiancé is starting their marriage with a lie.

 Despite how funny that sounds, its true.
 Considering roughly 46% of marriages end in divorce it’s of little surprise that there is some level deception involved with this institution.1 To be clear, a person who purchases a diamond is not guilty of intentionally misleading anyone.
 Far from it!
-They are the victims in this story, the people who have been lied to, and unknowingly pass on that lie to their partners in the form of a ring.
-Rest assured the perpetrators of this lie will be exposed!
+They are the victims in this story, the people who have been lied to, and unknowingly pass on that lie in the form of a ring.
+Read on because the perpetrators of this lie will be exposed!

 A Dose of Truth

 Many people think of diamonds as a timeless symbol of love that humans have used for centuries.
 That is completely false.
-Engagement rings have a long history; they were used back to Ancient Egypt and Rome2 who also introduced “Vena Amoris” – another lie.3 Diamonds were not part of the equation until the 1930’s making them a very recent inclusion.
-Only a few generations of humans have made any connection between diamonds and love/marriage (Archduke Maximilian’s 1477 engagement to Mary of Burgundy notwithstanding).
+Engagement rings have a long history; they were used back to Ancient Egypt and Rome.2 Diamonds were not part of the equation until the 1930’s meaning only a few generations of humans have made any connection between diamonds and love/marriage (Archduke Maximilian’s 1477 engagement to Mary of Burgundy notwithstanding).

 Before going any further, it should be established what the De Beers corporation is and why their comments regarding diamonds have any authority.

 The “iron fist” rule and dishonest tactics of De Beers were not ignored by the legal system.
-In 1994 they were charged with price fixing,8 ultimately plead guilty with a $10 million fine,9 and faced an onslaught of lawsuits.
+In 1994 they were charged with price fixing,7 ultimately plead guilty with a $10 million fine,8 and faced an onslaught of lawsuits.
 Perhaps the most notable was Sullivan v.
-DB Investments which was settled for $295 million.10
+DB Investments which was settled for $295 million.9

 Some have speculated that because diamond prices have remained relatively constant as De Beers lost influence, the prices were not in fact being manipulated.
-It should be noted that other mines do still stockpile when demand falls to keep prices high.11 Following the global recession in 2008 Alrosa (which controls 97% of Russian output) sold excess diamonds to the Russian State Repository of Precious Metals rather than putting them on the open market, which would have decreased their price.
-In 2015 Alrosa only sold about half of the diamonds they mined.12 Edward Epstein published a famous piece in the Atlantic pointing out that diamonds have very little resale value.13 De Beers also openly admits they currently curb production in the mines as demand declines14 and invest that money into marketing,15 which helps ensure the supply commands an unnecessarily high price relative to demand, a strategy that other mines and distributors also use.16
+It should be noted that other mines do still stockpile when demand falls to keep prices high.10 Following the global recession in 2008 Alrosa (which controls 97% of Russian output) sold excess diamonds to the Russian State Repository of Precious Metals rather than putting them on the open market, which would have decreased their price.
+In 2015 Alrosa only sold about half of the diamonds they mined.11 Edward Epstein published a famous piece in the Atlantic pointing out that diamonds have very little resale value.12 De Beers also openly admits they currently curb production in the mines as demand declines13 and invest that money into marketing,14 which helps ensure the supply commands an unnecessarily high price relative to demand, a strategy that other mines and distributors also use.15

 “A Diamond Is Forever”